mtmorgan/grantpubcite/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The ‘grantpubcite’ package is used to query the \[NIH Reporter\]\[\] database for funded grants and, optionally, publications associated with grants in NIH Reporter.
-The citation history of publications can discovered using \[iCite\]\[\].
+The ‘grantpubcite’ package is used to query the [NIH Reporter](https://reporter.nih.gov/) database for funded grants and, optionally, publications associated with grants in NIH Reporter.
+The citation history of publications can discovered using [iCite](https://icite.od.nih.gov/).
 The ‘grantpubcite’ package help pages and resources make extensive use of ‘tidyverse’ concepts.

 Install the development version of grantpubcite from [github](https://github.com/mtmorgan/grantpubcite).